-ICAO has been good enough to publish a new NAT Doc 007 today too, which reflects this new rule.
+ICAO have published a new NAT Doc 007 too.
 Download it here!

 Despite the expanded mandate, there are still some places where you won’t need datalink: